akyriazis/nature-simulation/README.md

   -Doing nothing does nothing.

-2. Every iteration, an animal will starve if its health is low, or be eaten if its fitness is low.
+2. At every iteration, an animal could starve if its health is low, or could be eaten if its fitness is low.

 3. After 60 iterations, the animal will be awarded a score to determine its likelihood to advance to the next generation.
 Its score is based on its health, fitness and whether or not the animal survived 60 iterations.

 ##Simulation Details

 -Each generation will have a population of 10 individuals.

 -An individual's behaviour is determiend by its DNA which is made up of the characters 'e','s','p','n', standing for eat, sleep, play, nothing.

 -The DNA of generation 1 is determined randomly.

 -After reaching the age of 60, an animal's simulation stops and the animal is assessed.

 ##Simulation Results